RoyGeagea/aws-dynamic-website/readme.md

 To enable seamless communication to and from your public subnets within your AWS VPC, it's important to configure a dedicated public route table.
 This route table will define the paths for traffic to reach the internet and other resources within your VPC.
 Let's walk through the steps of creating a public route table and assigning it to the existing public subnets:

 1) Open the AWS Management Console and navigate to the Amazon VPC service.
-2) Click on "Route Tables" in the navigation pane and select "Create route table."
+2) Click on "Route Tables" in the navigation pane and select "Create route table".
 3) Choose the VPC you created earlier as the association for the route table.
 4) Provide a name for the route table, <b>Public Route Table</b>, to distinguish it from other route tables within your VPC.
 5) Click on "Create" to create the public route table.